 Under the expansion, a range of providers, such as doctors, nurse practitioners, clinical psychologists, and licensed clinical social workers, can now offer a specific set of telehealth services.
 The services include:

 It is important to note that new flexibilities concerning coverage of telehealth services for all beneficiaries in traditional Medicare are only available on a time-limited basis.
-These services will continue to take effect until the Secretary of Health and Human Services (HHS) declares the PHE has ended.
-As announced by CMS in December 2020, a permanent expansion of certain covered services for rural beneficiaries, such as telehealth services for non-rural beneficiaries, might be rolled back post-pandemic.
+These services were set to continue to take effect until the Secretary of Health and Human Services (HHS) declared that the PHE has ended.

 Does Medicare Advantage Cover Telehealth?

 Traditionally, Medicare Advantage (Part C) plans have the flexibility to offer more telehealth services as part of their supplemental benefits.
 These are more than what Original Medicare could provide, such as allowing for telehealth services at home (traditionally not covered under Original Medicare pre-pandemic).